Ross-Alexandra/recipe-list/README.md

 ## Known UX issues:
  - ~~Users need an edit button on their recipes. (pencil icon beside the garbage can)~~,
- - Users like to click the 'save' button to add a new recipe intead of clicking the + icon,
- - Users want to be able to click on an ingredient to edit it,
+ - ~~Users want to be able to click on an ingredient to edit it,~~
  - Users need a way of adding items to their list without needing to add that ingredient to a recipe (eg: toilet paper),
  - Users want to swipe to remove individual ingredients from the grocery list,
  - Users want an 'add all' button beside the recipe name.
+ - Users like to click the 'save' button to add a new recipe intead of clicking the + icon,

 ## Known Bugs:
  - If an ingredient is added to the list, then the recipe for that ingredient is deleted, the ingredient *is not currently* deleted.